Micro Seminary

 What does it cost?

 Micro Seminary aims to make theological education accessible and affordable.
-Although the prices vary by course, a typical micro course costs R250 (see pricing page in your region).
+The prices range from R0 to R450 (or the equivalent in your local currency).

 When can I start?